matiasfha/draft-articles/knowing-the-intl-object.md

 Let's start by formatting dates and times based on different values ​​of `locale`.

-For this you need access to the `DateTimeFormat` constructor.
+For this, you need access to the `DateTimeFormat` constructor.
 ```js
 const date = new Date(); //la fecha de hoy